The short answer

 The four contaminants that actually affect formula water decisions

-→ If your home was built before 1986: flush tap 2 min before drawing formula water.
-If also in doubt: NSF 53 filter or distilled.
+→ If your home was built before 1986: flush the tap 2 min before drawing formula water.
+If also in doubt: use an NSF 53 filter or distilled water.

-Can cause methemoglobinemia ("blue baby syndrome") in infants under 6 months by interfering with oxygen transport.
-EPA MCL is 10 mg/L; EWG guideline is 0.14 mg/L. Common in agricultural areas.
+Nitrate can cause methemoglobinemia ("blue baby syndrome") in infants under 6 months by interfering with oxygen transport.
+The EPA MCL is 10 mg/L; EWG guideline is 0.14 mg/L. Nitrate in water is common in agricultural areas where heavy use of inorganic fertiliser and animal manure is common.
+Its high solubility means it passes through soil into the water table.

 → Standard carbon filters do not remove nitrate.
-Use reverse osmosis, distilled water, or low-nitrate bottled water if your utility reports nitrate above 1 mg/L.
+Use reverse osmosis, distilled water, or nitrate-free bottled water if your utility reports nitrate above 1 mg/L.

-Disinfection byproducts formed when chlorine reacts with organic matter.
-Present in virtually all chlorinated tap water.
+TTHMs and HAA5 are disinfection byproducts formed when chlorine reacts with organic matter.
+They're present in virtually all chlorinated tap water and raise developmental concerns at higher exposures.
 EWG health guidelines are much stricter than EPA MCLs.
-Developmental concerns at higher exposures.

 → NSF 53 certified carbon block filter reduces TTHMs effectively.
 Standard pitcher filters (Brita, PUR) are NSF 42 and reduce taste/odour but not TTHMs.

 Regulated since April 2024 at 4 ppt (EPA MCL).
+These manmade "forever chemicals" cross the placental barrier, pass through breast milk, and are common contaminants that build up and stay in the human body for many years.
 Associated with immune system effects and developmental concerns.
-Not present in all tap water — depends on industrial history near your water source.
+Not present in all tap water—it depends on the industrial history near your water source.

-→ Reverse osmosis (NSF 58) or activated carbon with NSF 53+ certification.
+→ Reverse osmosis (NSF 58) or activated carbon with NSF 53 certification where PFOA/PFOS is listed as a certified reduction claim.
 Standard pitcher filters do not remove PFAS reliably.

 Do you need to boil tap water for formula?

 In the U.S., boiling tap water for formula is no longer routinely recommended for healthy full-term infants by the AAP or CDC.
-Boiling addresses microbial contamination — which is rare in treated municipal water — but does not remove and actually concentrates chemical contaminants like lead, nitrate, and TTHMs.
+Boiling addresses microbial contamination—which is rare in treated municipal water—but does not remove and actually concentrates chemical contaminants like lead, nitrate, and TTHMs (WHO, 2017; EPA guidance on lead in drinking water).

 Boiling is appropriate when: